gustavovital/DSGE/README.md

-## Repository to Organize some Replications of DSGE Models
+## Repository to organize some DSGE model replicas

 Most of the replications are from working papers, books or tutorials.
 Some of the codes **was not created by me**.
 Also, the most part of the paths and files was written in MATLAB (Iris Toolbox or Dynare), Julia (soon), or Python.
 Any suggestions are appreciated.